captionpoint/CaptionPoint-Server/public/will.md

 I have seen nothing.
 ---
 ## MARCELLUS:
-Horatio says tis but our fantasy and will not let belief take hold of him.
+Horatio says ’tis but our fantasy and will not let belief take hold of him.
 ---
 ## HENRY:
 I will not believe a one of them until I see it, John.
+---
+## HENRY:
 Until I see that book in my hand.
 ---
 ## JOHN: